LiuHanzhang/blog/_posts/Berkeley-CS61c.md

 ## Hit and Miss Policies

 The [Venus](https://venus.cs61c.org) cache simulator currently simulates a **write-through, write-allocate** cache.
-Here’s a reminder about the three different cache hit policies you should know about:
+Here’s a reminder about the three different cache <span style="background-color:#FFFF00;">hit policies</span> you should know about:

 - **Write-back** means that on a write hit, data is written to the cache only, and when this write happens, the dirty bit for the block that was written becomes 1.
 Writing to the cache is fast, so write latency in write-back caches is usually quite small.
 However, when a block is evicted from a write-back cache, if the dirty bit is 1, memory must be updated with the contents of that block, as it contains changes that are not yet reflected in memory.
 This makes write-back caches more difficult to implement in hardware.
 - **Write-through** means that on a write hit, data is written to both the cache and main memory.
 Writing to the cache is fast, but writing to main memory is slow; this makes write latency in write-through caches slower than in a write-back cache.
 However, write-through caches mean simpler hardware, since we can assume in write-through caches that memory always has the most up-to-date data.
 - **Write-around** means that in every situation, data is written to main memory only; if we have the block we’re writing in the cache, the valid bit of the block is changed to invalid.
 Essentially, there is no such thing as a write hit in a write-around cache; a write “hit” does the same thing as a write miss.

-There are also two miss policies you should know about:
+There are also two <span style="background-color:#FFFF00;">miss policies</span> you should know about:

 - **Write-allocate** means that on a write miss, you pull the block you missed on into the cache.
 For write-back, write-allocate caches, this can mean that memory is never written to directly; instead, writes are always to the cache and memory is updated upon eviction.
 - **No write-allocate** means that on a write miss, you do not pull the block you missed on into the cache.
 Only memory is updated.

-Additionally, in this course, we talk about several replacement policies, in order from most useful to least useful (normally):
+Additionally, in this course, we talk about several <span style="background-color:#FFFF00;">replacement policies</span>, in order from most useful to least useful (normally):

 - **LRU** - Least recently used, when we decide to evict a cache block to make space, we select the block that has been used farthest back in time of all the other blocks.
 - **Random** - When we decide to evict a cache block to make space, we randomly select one of the blocks in the cache to evict.